javiarmesto/Workshop-MCP-Server-Directions-Lab/WORKSHOP_GUIDE_EN.md

 ---

-## 📡 Understanding STDIO Transport
+## ðŸ“¡ Understanding STDIO Transport

 ### What is STDIO Transport?